MA in Media Literacy

 A master's degree in Media Literacy prepares you for a career in these industries, and many more by providing a critical perspective that will enable you to decipher the information received through mass communication channels.
 You'll identify media literacy concepts and apply them to programming; examine the cultural, political and economic context of media and its impact on individuals and society; and learn how to produce effective, responsible media messages.

-The Media Literacy program is your opportunity to take a step back and examine the message and the messenger, and to make independent choices about what we watch, read and hear.
+The Master of Arts Media Literacy program is your opportunity to take a step back and examine the message and the messenger, and to make independent choices about what we watch, read and hear.

 Points of Distinction